4 years full-time (plus optional placement year)

 You'll complete two essays while on your year abroad.
 These are assessed on a pass/fail basis and do not contribute to your final degree grade.

-You'll study a further 20 credits from the Department of Language and Linguistic Science.
-You can choose to study another one of the options listed above or choose one of the following lingusitics modules:
+You'll also study with the Department of Language and Linguistic Science.
+You can choose to study another one of the options listed above or choose one of the following linguistics modules:

-You'll also choose a 10 credit advanced module which will follow on from your one of your Philosophy option modules, allowing you to look at the topic in more depth.
+You'll also choose an advanced module which will allow you to look at a philosophical topic in more depth.

 Every course at York has been designed to provide clear and ambitious learning outcomes.
 These learning outcomes give you an understanding of what you will be able to do at the end of the course.
 We develop each course by designing modules that grow your abilities towards the learning outcomes and help you to explain what you can offer to employers.
 Find out more about our approach to teaching and learning.